 There are few cows in the deserts of outback Australia.
 In fact, prior to European settlement in 1788 there were exactly zero cows.
 So what did people eat?
 Well, they actually had a pretty healthy diet which included… insects.

 “Insects represent a genuine food category – their consumption is by no means a mere emergency measure”

-This quote is especially true for the witchetty grub because of its high nutritional value and delicious flavor.
+This quote is especially true for the witchetty grub, which is an insect which used to be in the diet of Aboriginal Australians, because of its high nutritional value and delicious flavor.
 Bear Grylls makes the case that insects contain more protein than beef.
 Let’s see if this claim is supported by evidence!

 Convert witchetty grubs to protein